sparkflows/sparkflows-docs/docs/installation/configuration/https-self-signed-certificate.rst

    :alt: certificate
    :width: 60%

-Next we need to add the exported certificate to the Browser.
+Next, you need to add the exported certificate to the Browser.

-Add Certificate to Browser
+Adding Certificate to the Browser
 --------------------------

 - Using Google chrome